hsw28/data_analysis/hannah-in-use/README.txt

-assignpos.m assigns position to all timepoints assignvel.m: assigns velocities to every time point assigntic.m: assigns a tic number from the video to an event direction.m: takes an timestamps and finds the animal's direction at times maxaccel.m: finds times of high acceleration and returns them along with accell values normalizePosData.m: normalizes position data for time spent in each part of the track and outputs a heat map phaseVaccel.m plots spike phase versus acceleration placeevent.m: if you have event times, this will match with place data to get place cells or whatever velocity.m: finds velocity from position data
+assignpos.m assigns position to all timepoints assignvel.m: assigns velocities to every time point assigntic.m: assigns a tic number from the video to an event centerdirection.m: finds direction on the center stem if the animal is going towards or away from the reward arms, point by point (for run by tun use middletimes.m) direction.m: takes an timestamps and finds the animal's direction at times maxaccel.m: finds times of high acceleration and returns them along with accell values middletimes.m: run by run, finds times the animal is in the center stem and the direction of travel normalizePosData.m: normalizes position data for time spent in each part of the track and outputs a heat map phaseVaccel.m plots spike phase versus acceleration placeevent.m: if you have event times, this will match with place data to get place cells or whatever starttimes.m: finds time animal starts each trial and returns a matrix of all start & end times and index values velocity.m: finds velocity from position data

 SINGLE UNIT